 – Any stoves or additional fires or heating appliances that burn fossil fuels

 – That your chimney is clear and regularly swept.

 2 .
 And secondly that you have a CO alarm fitted near the appliance and/or flue.

-In Northern Ireland fitting a CO alarm is mandatory however in England and Wales the 2010 Building Regulations Part J states carbon monoxide alarms need only be fitted in the same room as new or replacement solid-fuel heating appliances.
+In Northern Ireland fitting a CO alarm is mandatory.
+In England and Wales, the 2010 Building Regulations Part J states carbon monoxide alarms need only be fitted in the same room as new or replacement solid-fuel heating appliances.